Tugs work to free giant container ship stranded in Suez Canal | MarketScreener

 Bernhard Schulte Shipmanagement (BSM), the ship's technical manager, said the Ever Given had run aground in the canal at around 05:40 GMT on Tuesday.
 It said an investigation was underway.

-The ship is likely to have been insured for around $100 million, said Marcus Baker, global head of marine and cargo at insurance broker Marsh in London.
+The ship is likely to have been insured for $100-140 million, insurance brokers say.

 SUPPLY CONCERNS